Ofunrein/lumenosis-landing/README.md

-# Lumenosis - Business Landing Page
+# Lumenosis AI - Business Landing Page

-A modern, responsive landing page for Lumenosis, a company specializing in AI automation for real estate and healthcare businesses.
+A modern, responsive landing page for Lumenosis AI, a company specializing in AI automation for real estate and healthcare businesses.

 ## Overview

-This landing page showcases Lumenosis's AI automation services for real estate and healthcare.
+This landing page showcases Lumenosis AI's AI automation services for real estate and healthcare.
 The website features:

 - Modern, responsive design built with Tailwind CSS
 - Smooth scroll animations with AOS library